 - Use one candle per pane or space evenly across long windows.

-FYI: Keep curtains pulled back a few inches so nothing gets too close to an open flame.
+A quick safety note: keep curtains pulled back a few inches so nothing gets too close to an open flame.

 3. Centerpiece With Only Candles (But Make It Sculptural)